NeXTLinux/nextlinux-engine/docs/content/docs/install/storage/object_store/migration.md

 ```

-Anchore stores its internal data in logical 'buckets' that are overlayed onto the storage backed in a driver-specific
+Nextlinux stores its internal data in logical 'buckets' that are overlayed onto the storage backed in a driver-specific
 way, so to migrate specific internal buckets (effectively these are classes of data), use the --bucket option in the
 manager cli.
 This should generally not be necessary, but for specific kinds of migrations it may be needed.

 The following command will execute the migration.
-Note that the --bucket option is for an internal Anchore logical-bucket, not
+Note that the --bucket option is for an internal Nextlinux logical-bucket, not
 and actual bucket in S3:

 ```